 If you have any photographs of the flooding, please send them to us with a completed claim form.
-Forms can be downloaded from our website or requested by calling our Contact Centre on 0330 303 0368 (calls charged at local rate).
+Forms can be completed here southernwater.co.uk/help-and-support/external-flooding-claim or requested by calling our Contact Centre on 0330 303 0368 (calls charged at local rate).
 We'll write to you within 20 working days of receiving your substantiated claim, enclosing details of your payment.